Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Machine Learning Model Inputs

 \subsection{Many-To-One Mapping}

-From Figure~\ref{img:single-mat_modulus} and Figure~\ref{img:bi-mat-modulus}, we can also observe that woven composites with same IS could have completely different in-plane modulus.
-Moreover, our FEA outputs show that different woven composite patterns could have the same in-plane modulus.
-For example, as shown in Appendix~\ref{App:Woven_Hist} - Figure~\ref{img:same_E1}, the two single material woven composite models have the same tensile modulus $E_1$, although the patterns look completely different.
+From Figure~\ref{img:single-mat_modulus} and Figure~\ref{img:bi-mat-modulus}, we can also observe that woven composites with the same IS could have a completely different in-plane modulus.
+Moreover, our FEA outputs show that different woven composite patterns could have similar in-plane moduli values.
+For example, as shown in Appendix~\ref{App:Woven_Hist} - Figure~\ref{img:same_E1}, although the patterns look entirely different, both single material woven composite models have the same modulus in the vertical direction $E_1$.
 Such a conclusion can also be validated by histogram plots counting numbers of models having the same in-plane modulus component $E_1$, $E_2$, or $G_{12}$ for both single material and bi-material woven composite models.
 Details of the histogram plots and descriptions are shown in Appendix~\ref{App:Woven_Hist}.
-This many-to-one mapping poses challenges while predicting weave patterns for specified in-plane modulus (BDP problems), which is late addressed within the Deep Neural Network frameworks.
+This many-to-one mapping poses challenges while predicting weave patterns for a given target in-plane modulus (BDP problems), which is later addressed within the Deep Neural Network frameworks.